 - 3. Development should, where relevant, aim to: - i) demonstrate how it contributes to the enhancement of nature recovery networks, green infrastructure and local wildlife corridors; - ii) maintain the visual and biodiversity value of hedgerows, banks and groups of trees which provide connectivity as green corridors for wildlife (achieving a net gain in biodiversity); - iii) retain and integrate existing individual green assets, within and on the edge of the site, including mature trees and hedgerows; - iv) replace trees unavoidably lost to development with trees native to the Wells area of equivalent "massing", leaf "volume" canopy and cover to mitigate loss and capacity of carbon capture achieved by the lost tree.
-Where possible, replacement trees should also be resilient to anticipated changing weather conditions resulting from climate change; - v) create, where appropriate, ponds and other wetland habitats planted with native wetland plant species as part of open green space provision and / or open SuDS system; and, - vi) incorporate mitigation strategies including (but not limited to) the installation of bat and bird (Swift/House Martin) boxes and hedgehog routes to encourage wildlife into developments. - 4.
-Proposals for development where significant harm to biodiversity cannot be avoided (through locating on an alternative site with less harmful impacts), adequately mitigated, or at last resort, compensated for, will not be supported and should be refused in accordance with the requirements of NPPF 2021.
-Proposals will only be supported where: - i) there is no significant damage to the assets identified in the Wells Nature Recovery Network; - ii) the value of the areas (quality, land area and habitat, biodiversity and / or geodiversity value) can be satisfactorily replaced on-site and / or in close proximity to their original location with demonstrable net gains in biodiversity in accordance with national policy; - iii) a funded management and maintenance plan is agreed to ensure that net gains in biodiversity are realised; and, - iv) the proposal would not have significant adverse impacts on the site's wider setting (with regard to biodiversity, geodiversity and habitat) or such impacts can be satisfactorily mitigated.
+Where possible, replacement trees should also be resilient to anticipated changing weather conditions resulting from climate change; - v) create, where appropriate, ponds and other wetland habitats planted with native wetland plant species as part of open green space provision and / or open SuDS system; and, - vi) incorporate mitigation strategies including (but not limited to) the installation of bat and bird (Swift/House Martin) boxes and hedgehog routes to encourage wildlife into developments.

+4. Proposals which result in significant harm to biodiversity (in whole or in part) will only be supported where they demonstrate that:

+- i) there is no significant damage to the assets identified in the Wells Nature Recovery Network; - ii) the value of the areas (quality, land area and habitat, biodiversity and / or geodiversity value) can be satisfactorily replaced on-site and / or in close proximity to their original location with demonstrable net gains in biodiversity; - iii) a funded management and maintenance plan is agreed to ensure that net gains in biodiversity are realised; and, - iv) the proposal would not have significant adverse impacts on the site's wider setting (with regard to biodiversity, geodiversity and habitat) or such impacts can be satisfactorily mitigated.

-Policy ENV3: Local Green Spaces
+Policy ENV3: Local Green Space

 The Localism Act (2011) gives communities powers to designate Local Green Spaces (LGS) through Neighbourhood Plans.
 The National Planning Policy Framework (NPPF) requires such areas of land to pass certain tests to qualify.
+Broadly speaking,

-Broadly speaking, LGS are typically small green spaces which are notably locally for beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife.
+LGS are typically small green spaces which are notably locally for beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife.